Lonelywalf/minecraft-info-display/README.md

 2. Put the downloaded jar file into your mods folder
 3. Launch the game
 ## How to use
-- Open the configuration menu by either running the command `/infodisplay`, opening it using Mod Menu, or setting a keybind for it in the controls menu
+- Open the configuration menu by either:
+1. running the command `/infodisplay`
+2. opening it using Mod Menu
+3. setting a keybind for it in the controls menu